odino/Humock/README.md

+# Experiment in progress

-# Humock - Human-friendly functional tester
+# Humock - Human-friendly behat context

-Humock (*human mock*) is a lightweight extension to Mink able to let you write PHPUnit functional tests just as your test would be a real, human, QA guy.
+Humock (*human mock*) is a lightweight Behat context able to let you use convenient methods inside Behat tests.

 ## Installation